 High water brings with it a couple of pluses: some of the rapids are bigger and more exciting and the river moves faster so there’s more time for side canyon hiking and exploring.

 Desolation Canyon on the Green River, again thanks to snowpack, will be spectacular.
-It’s still a more moderate river as compared to the Colorado River, but a great number of the rapids become a solid Class III http://www.westernriver.com/riverscale/, and it is incredibly fun.
-It is more rare for the Green River to get big, so this could be a once-in-a-lifetime opportunity.
+It’s still a more moderate river as compared to the Colorado River, but a great number of the rapids become a solid Class III https://www.westernriver.com/whitewater-rafting/levels, and it is incredibly fun.
+It is rarer for the Green River to get big, so this could be a once-in-a-lifetime opportunity.

 The larger waves and increased river speed present challenges so we spend extra time in training preparing our staff.
 Our philosophy is that we always prepare for the most extreme conditions and if we don’t have them, it’s ok to be over-prepared.